bitbeans/SimpleDnsCrypt/README.md

 # ![Alt text](img/icons/32x32.png "Installation") Installation

-To install Simple DNSCrypt use the [latest MSI package](https://github.com/bitbeans/SimpleDnsCrypt/releases/download/0.4.2/SimpleDNSCrypt.msi).
+To install Simple DNSCrypt use the latest MSI packages: [x86](https://github.com/bitbeans/SimpleDnsCrypt/releases/download/0.4.3/SimpleDNSCrypt.msi) or [x64](https://github.com/bitbeans/SimpleDnsCrypt/releases/download/0.4.3/SimpleDNSCrypt64.msi).
 You don`t need to download the dnscrypt-resolvers.csv or the dnscrypt-proxy package at all.
 Both are included in the msi package, the dnscrypt-resolvers.csv can be updated from inside the software (and will be verified with minisign).